 Some medicines may make medroxyprogesterone acetate injectable suspension less effective at preventing pregnancy, including those listed below.

-Especially tell your healthcare provider if you take:
+Especially tell your healthcare professional if you take:

 Know the medicines you take.
-Keep a list of your medicines with you to show your healthcare provider or pharmacist before you first start taking medroxyprogesterone acetate injectable suspension or when you get a new medicine.
+Keep a list of your medicines with you to show your healthcare professional or pharmacist before you first start taking medroxyprogesterone acetate injectable suspension or when you get a new medicine.

 What are the possible side effects of medroxyprogesterone acetate injectable suspension?